NethServer/ns8-core/core/agent/README.md

 ### set-env

 The `set-env` command modifies an environment variable for subsequent steps.
-If the action is successful, it persists the value in the local filesystem `./environment` file for future action invocations.
+If the step where the command is invoked is successful, the agent persists the variable value in the local filesystem `./environment` state file and the next step picks it up.
 For example

     set-env FULLNAME "First User"

-The environment vars are also copied to the Redis DB under the `{agent_id}/environment` hash key.
+The environment vars are also copied to the Redis DB under the `{agent_id}/environment` hash key, if the whole action completes successfully.

 ### unset-env

-The `unset-env` command remove an environment variable for subsequent steps.
-If the action is successful, it persists the value in the local filesystem `./environment` file for future action invocations.
+The `unset-env` command removes an environment variable for subsequent steps.
+If the step where the command is invoked is successful, the change is persisted in the local filesystem `./environment` state file and is picked up by the next step.
 For example

     unset-env FULLNAME

-### dump-env

-The `dump-env` command writes to a special file all variables set using `set-env`.
-The file can be used for subsequent steps.
-The `dump-env` command is automatically called when the action is `completed`.
-The generated file is written to the agent current working directory as `./environment`, and it is also copied to the Redis DB under the `{agent_id}/environment` hash key.

-For example

-    dump-env

 ### set-status